karimarttila/karimarttila.github.io/_posts/2019-07-05-comparing-simple-gcp-infrastructure-demo-to-aws-and-azure.md

 ### Introduction

 Working as a Cloud Mentor in my corporation one of my duties is to teach junior cloud developers to create infrastructure as code (IaC).
-I have created various demonstrations both in AWS and Azure using both Terraform and cloud native tools (CloudFormation and ARM).
+I have created various demonstrations both in AWS and Azure using both Terraform and cloud native tools ([CloudFormation](https://aws.amazon.com/cloudformation/) and [ARM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview)).
 At the same time I was studying [Google Cloud Platform](https://cloud.google.com/gcp/) myself.
 Last month I did two GCP certifications: Associate Cloud Engineer and Professional Cloud Architect.
 After these studies I decided to create the same simple IaC demonstration using the Google Cloud Platform that I had earlier created for AWS and Azure platforms.
-I have already written a blog article in which I compared AWS and Azure Terraform implementations ([Comparing Simple AWS and Azure Infrastructure Demos](https://medium.com/@kari.marttila/comparing-simple-aws-and-azure-infrastructure-demos-cf756d1ef68b)).
+I have already written a blog article in which I compared AWS and Azure Terraform implementations [Comparing Simple AWS and Azure Infrastructure Demos]({% post_url 2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos %}).
 In this new blog post I compare the new GCP demonstration to those previous demonstrations in the AWS and Azure side.
 All three demonstrations can be found in Tieto / Public Cloud team’s [Github account](https://github.com/tieto-pc):

 * AWS: <https://github.com/tieto-pc/aws-intro-demo>
 * Azure: <https://github.com/tieto-pc/azure-intro-demo>
 * GCP: <https://github.com/tieto-pc/gcp-intro-demo>

-I try not to iterate the same information in this new blog post that I already wrote in the previous blog post “[Comparing Simple AWS and Azure Infrastructure Demos](https://medium.com/@kari.marttila/comparing-simple-aws-and-azure-infrastructure-demos-cf756d1ef68b)” — exception being e.g. some tables since I add the GCP related information in this new blog post.
+I try not to iterate the same information in this new blog post that I already wrote in the previous blog post [Comparing Simple AWS and Azure Infrastructure Demos]({% post_url 2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos %}) — exception being e.g. some tables since I add the GCP related information in this new blog post.
 I recommend the reader to read first that previous blog post to have some context for reading this new blog post.

 ### Overall Infrastructure as Code Solutions

-The overall Terraform solution structure is already explained in the previous blog post ([Comparing Simple AWS and Azure Infrastructure Demos](https://medium.com/@kari.marttila/comparing-simple-aws-and-azure-infrastructure-demos-cf756d1ef68b) — the same title as in this chapter), so I don’t iterate it here.
+The overall Terraform solution structure is already explained in the previous blog post [Comparing Simple AWS and Azure Infrastructure Demos]({% post_url 2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos %}) — the same title as in this chapter), so I don’t iterate it here.
 Instead, let’s just briefly summarize the main structure of all these three IaC solutions:

 * Environment parameters are hosted in the envs folder.
 * Environment definition is hosted in the modules/env-def folder.